commercialhaskell/stack/.github/ISSUE_TEMPLATE.md

 In that case please ask your question on [Stack Overflow](http://stackoverflow.com) and use [the haskell-stack tag](http://stackoverflow.com/questions/tagged/haskell-stack).
 This way your question will be more easily discoverable by other people with the same question.

+Question related to stack project templates?
+Please report it at the [stack-templates](https://github.com/commercialhaskell/stack-templates) repository instead.

 If you're reporting a bug please follow the steps below: